Ureterostomy - Vejthani Hospital | JCI Accredited International Hospital in Bangkok, Thailand.

 Your stoma cannot regulate the flow of urine because it lacks a sphincter, a muscle that opens and closes it.
 The following is how your new urinary system will function:

-• The pouch is positioned outside the stoma (the opening in your abdomen) to collect urine from your body.
+• The pouch is positioned outside the stoma to collect urine from your body.

 • The pouching system consists of two parts: a barrier and a collecting pouch.
 These parts can be combined into a single unit.
 The barrier is a square piece with a hole in the center that fits around the stoma and adheres to your skin.
 The adhesive on the barrier is strong enough to prevent any urine from leaking out of the pouch.

-• The collecting pouch attaches to the barrier and captures urine as it exits your body.
+• The collecting pouch attaches to the barrier and collects urine as it exits your body.

-• Most people empty the pouch about as frequently as they used the bathroom before having a ureterostomy, typically when the pouch is about one-third to half full.
+People generally empty the pouch with the same frequency as they previously used the bathroom, typically when the pouch is one-third to half full.
 A valve at the bottom allows the urine to be emptied into a toilet without removing the pouch from the stoma.

 • At night, you can connect a flexible tube to the valve on the pouch, allowing urine to flow into a larger container while you sleep.